verana-labs/verifiable-trust-vpr-spec/spec.md

 An authorized `operator` that would like to register a Cosmos SDK [[ref: group]] as a `Corporation` MUST call this method by specifying:

-- `corporation` (Corporation): (Signer) the signing corporation on whose behalf this message is executed.
+- `corporation` (group): (Signer) the signing corporation on whose behalf this message is executed.
 For this method specifically, the underlying Cosmos SDK [[ref: group]] of `corporation` is the group that wants to register itself — no `Corporation` entry exists for that group yet.
 - `operator` (account): (Signer) the account authorized by the `corporation` to run this Msg.
 - `did` (string) (*mandatory*): the DID of the Corporation.
 - `language` (string) (*mandatory*): primary language tag ([BCP 47](https://www.rfc-editor.org/info/bcp47)) of this Corporation.